graphile/pg-aggregates/README.md

 The `having` behavior is used to enable/disable the `having` filter on the 'groupedAggregates' field appearing on a table's connections.

+The `aggregates:filterBy` behavior is used to enable/disable the [filtering by aggregates](#filtering-by-aggregates) in general (e.g. used on tables, relationships).

+The `aggregates:orderBy` behavior is used to enable/disable the [ordering by aggregates](#ordering-by-aggregates) in general (e.g. used on tables, relationships).

-The `aggregate` behavior is used to enable/disable a specific attribute (or computed column) from being aggregated on.
+The `aggregate` (note: singular!) behavior is used to enable/disable a specific attribute (or computed column) from being aggregated on.

+The `aggregate:filterBy` behavior is used to enable/disable filtering by a specific aggregate (e.g. used on attributes, computed columns).
+You can further scope these, for example adding the behavior `-sum:attribute:aggregate:filterBy` to a specific column would disable filtering by the `sum` aggregate of this column whilst leaving all other aggregates as is.

+The `aggregate:orderBy` is used to enable/disable ordering by a specific aggregate (e.g. used on attributes, computed columns).

 The `groupBy` behavior is used to enable/disable a specific attribute (or computed column) from being used as the grouping clause in a grouped aggregate.